henryleestudio/supermarket-express-list/README.md

 # Grocery log
-an efficient way to keep track of what groceries to purchase.
+An efficient way to keep track of what groceries to purchase.